marjoleinF/gamtree/README.md

 `+` signs:

-While functions `lmertree` and `glmertree` do allow for specifying splines directly in the model formula, it is likely beneficial to restrict the knot locations to be identical between all terminal nodes.
-As a result, the combined spline models in the child nodes of a parent node will be nested.
+While functions `lmertree` and `glmertree` do allow for specifying splines directly in the model formula, for the terminal nodes it is likely beneficial to restrict the knot locations to be identical between all terminal nodes.
+As such, the combined spline models in the child nodes of a parent node are nested.
 Fixing the knot locations reduces the risk of overfitting, which is likely beneficial when splines and recursive partitioning are combined.
 As Eilers and Marx (1996) already noted in the context of splines: “The choice of knots has been a subject